 - Wash bedding and rugs, including pet bedding such as dog beds.

-If you are concerned about a possible infestation then I would recommend speaking to a pest expert for more advice.
-In the majority of cases, general sanitation using the methods in the list above will be more than enough alongside the flea treatment of your husky.
+I recommend speaking to a pest expert for more advice if you are concerned about a possible infestation.
+In most cases, general sanitation using the methods in the list above will be more than enough alongside the flea treatment of your husky.

 Avoid Areas That Are Likely To Have Fleas

-I’m not saying you should avoid going on your favorite walks completely, but you should be mindful of places where fleas are more likely to be found like long grass or at the park with lots of other dogs.
+I’m not saying you should avoid going on your favorite walks completely, but you should be mindful of places where fleas are more likely to be found, like long grass or at the park with many other dogs.

-You can always still go to these places of course, but I would check for signs of fleas in the days afterwards for peace of mind.
+You can always still go to these places, of course, but I would check for signs of fleas in the days afterward for peace of mind.

 Be Extra Cautious In The Summer Months

-Fleas thrive during the summer months and become much more active in higher temperatures.
+Fleas thrive during summer and become much more active in higher temperatures.

-Your husky will be more vulnerable to fleas during this time, which makes it even more important to avoid flea hotspots.
+Your husky will be more vulnerable to fleas during this time, making avoiding flea hotspots even more important.

 If In Doubt Contact A Vet

-If you notice other symptoms like lethargy or sudden weight loss then contact your veterinarian.
+Contact your veterinarian if you notice other symptoms like lethargy or sudden weight loss.

 Does Baking Soda Get Rid Of Fleas On Huskies?

-Baking soda is used in a lot of natural shampoo recipes, and it can definitely help to remove fleas through the shampooing process, but there is no evidence to show that it directly kills fleas.
+Baking soda is used in many natural shampoo recipes, and it can help remove fleas through the shampooing process, but there is no evidence to show that it directly kills fleas.

-Can You Shave Your Huskies Fur To Get Rid Of Fleas?
+Can You Shave Your Husky’s Fur To Get Rid Of Fleas?

-We never recommend shaving a huskies fur, as this should only be done for surgical requirements.
+We never recommend shaving a husky’s fur, as this should only be done for surgical requirements.

 What Is The Difference Between Fleas And Ticks